 (b) has material control over the operations of a qualified Massachusetts project; and

-(c) either: 1 is a certified Community Development Corporation as defined in M.G.L. c.
-40H; 2 is a certified Community Housing Development Organization pursuant to 24 CFR section 92.2; or
+(c) either: (1) is a certified Community Development Corporation as defined in M.G.L. c.
+40H; (2) is a certified Community Housing Development Organization pursuant to 24 CFR section 92.2; or

-3. is determined by the Department to have a history of successful development of affordable housing projects in the Commonwealth.
+(3) is determined by the Department to have a history of successful development of affordable housing projects in the Commonwealth.
 The department may if it chooses:

 a.
 Establish through guidance additional qualifications for DTC sponsors,